DevRedOWL/FrameworkShowcase/README.md

 - [ ] Create a route
 - [ ] Create a controller
 - [ ] Create a middlewre function
-- [ ] Check integrity and update .env file
+- [x] Check integrity of .env file and update data based on example

 ## Ideas
 - [ ] Add init script, divided from options.js